terradeda/Outlook-Auto-Filtering-Based-on-Excel-Attachment---VBA/README.md

 3) Install the Script in your outlook application

     -Open Outlook and navigate to tools->macros->Visual Basic Editor (You will most likely be confronted with a warning message, click run macros)
-    -copy the contents of the modified .cls file containing the changes above into the "ThisOutlookSession" sheet.
+    -Right click the "ThisOutlookSession" in the window explorer on the right and click import -select the modified .cls file containing the changes above -This creates a new module, copy the contents of the new module into the "ThisOutlookSession" sheet.
-    -Press run (F5)
+    -restart microsoft outlook
 4) To Uninstall: navigate to the Visual Basic Editor, delete the contents of the "ThisOutlookSession" sheet, click save and restart Outlook